AsymLabs/realpath-lib/README.md

 As part of tests, a directory and subdirectories are created that are traversed in order to test such things as chained symlinks, symlinks of circular reference, broken symlinks, non-existent symlinks or files and others.
 A tree for this found in the source code files.
-It can also be examinied by the command **tree foo** after running the script.
+It can also be examined by the command **tree foo** after running the script.

 Both scripts will produce a uniquely stamped test log and error log that will be